garjitech/rn-interview-homework/README.md

 ### Screens

 #### Contacts list
-This screen should minimally show a scrollable sorted list of up to 500 contacts (alphabetically by first name) and a single favorited contact (displayed above the list and in the normal sort-order).
+This screen should minimally show a scrollable sorted list of up to 500 contacts (alphabetically by first name) and a single favorited contact (displayed above the list).
 Users should be able to scroll through the list of contacts and tap any contact to view their full contact info page.

 #### Contact Details
 The detailed contact information page should show the information of the chosen contact: emails, phone numbers, and anything else given in the contact data.
 The only interaction a user needs to perform at this time is to favorite the contact (There can only be one favorite - please make sure the interactions for overwriting current favorite are there).
 There should be a button to return to the contacts list.